Introduction video

 The G-Click is a special switch that uses a minature solid state gyroscope.
 It offers zero-force switch operation by detecting tiny amounts of tilt, and auto compensates for any accidental position changes from the user.

-It is designed to work all day without adjustments !
+It is designed to work all day without adjustments from a carer.

-The gyro is housed in a small plastic capsule that is mounted actually on the user on any convenient part of the body.
+The gyro is housed in a small plastic capsule that is often mounted on the user on any convenient part of the body.

 Outputs